jiwei0921/SOD-CNNs-based-code-summary-/README.md

 # SOD CNNs-based Read List

-In this repository, we mainly focus on deep learning based saliency methods (**2D RGB, 3D RGB-D, Video SOD and 4D Light Field**) and provide a summary (**Code and Paper**).
+In this repository, we mainly focus on deep learning based saliency methods (**2D RGB, 3D RGB-D/T, Video SOD and 4D Light Field**) and provide a summary (**Code and Paper**).
 We hope this repo can help you to better understand saliency detection in the deep learning era.

 --------------------------------------------------------------------------------------
  :heavy_exclamation_mark:  **2D SOD**: Add two AAAI23 papers, one IEEE TPAMI paper, three CVPR23 papers.